 - How can technology be used to generate new revenue streams, increase efficiencies, reduce costs, gain competitive advantage, and ensure regulatory compliance?

-- How do technologies such as big data and analytics, cloud, mobility, and social business apply to the utility industry?
+- How do technologies such as big data and analytics, AI, IoT, mobility, and cloud apply to the utility industry?

 - What is the viability of emerging technologies, and how can their potential benefits be reaped?